 The merger of two neutron stars provides the heat

 This can happen in supernovae.
-Still, the temperatures aren’t hot enough to produce the neutrons needed for the most massive heavy metal elements like strontium with its 50 neutrons.
+Still, the temperatures aren’t hot enough to produce the neutrons needed for the most massive chemical elements like strontium with its 50 neutrons.
 However, the kilonova from the merger of two neutron stars can provide the heat required to allow for rapid neutron capture.

 These new direct observations give scientists the empirical evidence they need to confirm two things.
 As Camilla Juul Hansen from the Max Planck Institute for Astronomy in Heidelberg explains, “This is the first time that we can directly associate newly created material formed via neutron capture with a neutron star merger, confirming that neutron stars are made of neutrons and tying the long-debated rapid neutron capture process to such mergers.”